A/N: Hey, so this quarter isn't as horrible as the last couple, so I was able to get this out a bit faster.

 Harry wasn't sure who was the most surprised by the giant scaly wolf monster that came out of the cauldron that Voldemort had been supposed to be reborn from.
 It could have been Dolohov, whose throat was ripped out by the lunging, gangly beast.
 It could have been Belatix Lestrange who was splashed with his blood.
 Rookwood had the sense to start flinging spells at it.
 Harry himself was too busy trying to escape his bonds.
 The problem was that he was bound fairly tight and he was having trouble casting any sort of spell with his wrists so immobile.

 Bellatrix Lestrange had at this point joined Rookwood in flinging spells at the monster.
 Harry sent his wand back into the bracelet and very carefully summoned the dagger, being very aware of it's poisoned blade.
 Wolfsbane, he was guessing.
 The goblin made dagger sliced through the rope like it was string and Harry was able to wriggle out of the rest of it.
 He put the dagger into his off hand and assumed a reverse grip before summoning his wand again.
-Harry had been a bit confused when the Headmaster had told him that his only job at this point would be to escape, but he understood now why combating Voldemort wasn't Harry's task at this point.
+Harry had been a bit confused when the Headmaster had told him that his only job at this point would be to escape, but he understood now why combating Voldemort wasn't Harry's task at all.

 He was about to run away when someone apparated into the narrow gulley.
 They wore a black hooded cloak and a skull mask and they took one look at the spectacle before them and they turned in on themselves to apparate away, only to reappear a fraction of a second later.
 Harry didn't wait to see what they would do next.
 He was supposed to be escaping.
 It shouldn't have been so surprising that his legs were no good for running.
 He'd hobbled a couple of feet away from the mayhem along the uneven rocky terrain when another death eater apparated directly in his path.